symfony/symfony-docs/configuration.rst

 .. seealso::

-    Read the `Accessing Configuration Values`_ section of this article to learn about how to use these configuration parameters in services and controllers.
+    Later in this article you can read how to ref:`get configuration parameters in controllers and services <configuration-accessing-parameters>`.

 .. index::
    single: Environments; Introduction